steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 humbling themselves to learn a perceived "entry-level" skill.
 I have another post brewing about this very topic, so I'll not get too much into it here.
-But if you have gotten to a place where you feel like you are so senior some skills are too "entry-level" for you to learn, I think you need to humble yourself and learn them.
+But if you have gotten to a place where you feel like you are so senior that some skills are too "entry-level" for you to learn, I think you need to humble yourself and learn them.
 Nothing can be gained from pretending like they are not valuable.
 Additionally, the assumption that your time is now so valuable that it is "a waste" to spend it on learning tactical skills is absurd.

 Claiming you are too good to waste on low level skills not only belittles everyone around you, but belies a deep misunderstanding of